Connected. Supported. Safe. Construction Safety Week Kicks off May 2

 Annual industry event held on construction sites across the U.S. and Canada

-LIBERTYVILLE, Ill., April 26, 2022 /PRNewswire/ -- Construction Safety Week, an annual industrywide education and awareness event originally hosted in 2014, kicks off at construction sites across U.S and Canada on May 2.
+LIBERTYVILLE, Ill., April 26, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Construction Safety Week, an annual industrywide education and awareness event originally hosted in 2014, kicks off at construction sites across U.S and Canada on May 2.

 As pandemic restrictions have eased, Safety Week will be holding more in-person events, including celebrations near O'Hare Airport in Chicago and Centene Stadium in St. Louis.
 Media members looking to cover these events can get details by emailing [email protected].